mzager/atlas/fly-atac/data.md

 [Source](http://atlas.gs.washington.edu/fly-atac/data/ "Permalink to A Chromatin Cell Atlas of the Developing Fly Embryo")

-# A Chromatin Cell Atlas of the Developing Fly Embryo

 ## Published Data

 On this page, we make some of the raw data files available for conducting your own analyses.